Dragan Mladenović (footballer)

 Dragan Mladenović (Serbian Cyrillic: Драган Младеновић; born 16 February 1976) is a retired Serbian professional footballer.

 Career

 Mladenović joined Rangers from Serbian champions Red Star Belgrade for £1.1m in August 2004.
 He made his Rangers debut against Hibernian on 21 August 2004.
 However, he failed to settle at Ibrox and was subsequently loaned out to Real Sociedad in January 2005.
 He was released by Rangers on August 30, despite having three years left on his contract, and re-joined Red Star Belgrade on a free transfer.
 This time he wasn't so successful.
 In 2006, Mladenović joined South Korean side Incheon United, where he continued playing until the 2009/10 season, after which he retired from professional football.
 Today he lives in Belgrade, Serbia, and currently is director of Red Star Belgrade youth academy.

 International career

-Mladenović played 17 games for his country.
-He scored his only international goal in his country's 1–0 win against Wales on 20 August 2003.
+Mladenović played seventeen matches for Serbia and Montenegro.
+He scored his only international goal on his debut as Serbia and Montenegro won 1–0 against Wales on 20 August 2003.